-All children must be picked up no later than 3:45 p.m. (except on days that the program is only open a half day, then children must be picked up by 12:30 p.m.).
-Classrooms will be assigned pick up times and pick up locations.
+All children must be picked up no later than their classroom's assigned pick-up time.
+Classrooms will be assigned pick-up times and locations.
 We understand that emergencies do arise that may delay you, so please call the school if you cannot make it on time.
-When you arrive late, you will be charged a late fee of \$5.00 for every fifteen minutes that you are late, per child.
-This charge begins at 3:30 p.m.
-If a parent is late and has not contacted the center, and we are unable to reach you or any of your designated pick up persons by 4:30 p.m., we will contact the Department of Children and Family Services (DCFS) and report that your child has not been picked up, in accordance with DCFS licensing standards.
+When you arrive late, you will be charged a late fee of \$1.00 per minute per child once you have exhausted your three late pick-up warnings.
+This charge begins five minutes after your scheduled pick-up time along with picking up after 5:00 pm.
+If a parent is late and has not contacted the center, and we are unable to reach you or any of your designated pick-up persons by 5:30 p.m., we will contact the Department of Children and Family Services (DCFS)/Chicago Police Department and report that your child has not been picked up, in accordance with DCFS licensing standards.

-For safety reasons, children enrolled in the program cannot be released to children under the age of 13.
+For safety reasons, children enrolled in the program cannot be released to children under the age of 14.
 Your child will only be released to individuals you have designated on the pick-up form.
-They will need to show some form of picture identification, such as a driver's license, state ID, school ID, military ID, or a passport.
+They will need to show some form of picture identification such as a driver's license, state ID, school ID, military ID, or a passport.
 Additionally, staff will never release your child to anyone who appears to be intoxicated or incapacitated.

 We understand that, on rare occasions, your child may arrive or be picked up late due to unforeseen circumstances.
 However, if a pattern of lateness develops, Family Support will contact you to address the issue.
-If it continues to occur, your child may not be able to participate in the program.
-If our schedule does not match your needs, we will assist you in finding a more appropriate program.
+If it continues to occur, your pick-up or drop-off times may be adjusted or suggestions made for a program more convenient for your schedule.

 COVID-19 Amendment: Parents need to identify a consistent person to pick up and drop of their child to avoid exposure.
-It is strongly suggested to avoid sending persons that are sick or are considered to be in an at risk category for COVID-19.
+Please avoid sending persons that are sick or are considered to be in an at-risk category for COVID